Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 Walking along the river (to the right as I'm looking back)

-At Leadmill, the path crosses over the river, and here it is a busy stretch with many people out and about for a walk.
+At Leadmill, the path crosses over the river - and here it is a busy stretch with many people out and about for a walk.

 Heading through the trees

-After a few more enjoyable sections along the river, the path starts to close in on the pretty village of Froggatt.
+And after a few more enjoyable sections along the river, the path starts to close in on the pretty village of Froggatt.

 Closing in on Froggatt